matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

     * a 32-bit field: block sequence number (starting at zero, used to calculate the IV of the block, and to aid random access)
     * a 32-bit field: the length in bytes of the encrypted data in this block.
-    * a 32-bit field: a CRC32 checksum of the prior data.
+    * a 32-bit field: a CRC32 checksum of the block, including headers.
 This is used when randomly seeking as a consistency check to confirm that the registration code really did indicate the beginning of a valid frame of data.
 It is not used for cryptographic integrity.
     * the actual AES-GCM bitstream for that block.
         * the plaintext block size can be variable; 32KB is a good default for most purposes.
         * Audio streams may want to use a smaller block size (e.g. 1KB blocks for a CBR 32kbps Opus stream will give